jmichaux/dqn-pytorch/README.md

 # DQN PyTorch
-This is a simple implementation of Deep Q-learning algorithm on the Atari Pong environment.
+This is a simple implementation of the Deep Q-learning algorithm on the Atari Pong environment.

 ![](/assets/pong.gif)